LW2904/sorting-efficiency/README.md

   -h, --help        Display this information and exit.
-  -o, --output      Sets the output path. (default: ./out) -s, --size        Sets the sample size. (default: 262144 i.e. 512^2)
+  -o, --output      Sets the output path. (default: ./out) -s, --size        Sets the sample size. (default: 262144 i.e. 512^2) -c, --chunks      Sets the number of chunks that the set will be devided into.
+                    (default: 128)
 ```

 The default (and currently _only_) behaviour is to generate files named `${sorter name}_${set name}` in the `./out/` directory (you can change this with the `-o` option).